psycopg/psycopg/docs/api/types.rst

-For recursive types, Psycopg offers a few `!TypeInfo` subclasses which can be used to extract more complete information, for instance `~psycopg.types.composite.CompositeInfo` and `~psycopg.types.range.RangeInfo`.
+For recursive types, Psycopg offers a few `!TypeInfo` subclasses which can be used to extract more complete information, such as `~psycopg.types.composite.CompositeInfo`, `~psycopg.types.range.RangeInfo`, `~psycopg.types.multirange.MultirangeInfo`.

 `!TypeInfo` objects are collected in `TypesRegistry` instances, which help type information lookup.
-Every `~psycopg.adapt.AdaptersMap` expose its type map on its `~psycopg.adapt.AdaptersMap.types` attribute.
+Every `~psycopg.adapt.AdaptersMap` exposes its type map on its `~psycopg.adapt.AdaptersMap.types` attribute.

 .. autoclass:: TypesRegistry